 They are high in calcium which studies have indicated may help with fat burning by increasing your metabolism.

-As with the leafy greens these are high in fiber so help you to feel full.
+As with the leafy greens these are high in fibre so help you to feel full.
 They also contain a little protein which also works to help you feel satisfied.
 When you’re trying to lose weight, feeling fuller for longer is a godsend.

 GET THE ULTIMATE FOOD SWAPS FREEBIE!

 START SEEING THE SCALES MOVE IN THE RIGHT DIRECTION!

 These are high in beneficial fats particularly monounsaturated oleic acid which is also found in olive oil.

 Avocados are also high in fibre and nutrients such as potassium which is vital to help your cells work the right way.

 These include chickpeas, lentils, black beans and kidney beans.

 These foods are high in soluble and insoluble fibre and protein which are all good for making you feel full.